-• Level grid: Click to show the level grid.
+- Level grid: Click (AF) to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click navigate in the image.

-- Pixel counter: Click to show the pixel counter.
+Click - Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click $oldsymbol{\mathsf{C}}$ to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view.

-1:1 Click to show the live view at full resolution.
-If the full resolution is larger than your screen size, use the smaller image to

-Click to show the live video stream in full screen.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view. - Click to show the live view at full resolution.
+If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
+Lack to show the live video stream in full screen.
 Press ESC to exit full screen mode.